spanner888/CamScripts/README.md

 * V0.0.2  2024-08-??

-- Install using FreeCAD Addon Manager
+- Install using FreeCAD Addon Manager, but only via FC Prefs - Addon Manager add repo at present.
+- Add menu "CamScripts" to CAM WB, to run each script, show readme's, Tool Shape, Material and script file info.
-- Draft README's for Import, ToolBit Add and Full Process -
+- Early draft README's for Import, ToolBit Add and Full Process -

 * V0..01  2024-08-31: